nicholasklick/sast/fuzz/README.md

-# Fuzzing for KodeCD SAST
+# Fuzzing for Gittera SAST

 This directory contains fuzz targets for testing the robustness of the SAST engine using `cargo-fuzz` and libFuzzer.

 ## Overview

 Fuzzing is an automated testing technique that feeds random or malformed inputs to the system to find crashes, panics, and unexpected behavior.
-This is critical for a security tool like KodeCD SAST.
+This is critical for a security tool like Gittera SAST.

 ## Fuzz Targets